 Some ISPs use private ASes within their network (typically but not exclusively for customers who multihome onto their backbone).
-There is a BGP option (CSCdi64489) which prevents any private ASes from being leaked to the Internet:
+There is a BGP option which prevents any private ASes from being leaked to the Internet:

 '''

 router bgp 109

-neighbor 145.2.2.2 remove-private-AS
+neighbor 145.2.2.2 remote-private-AS

 '''

-If the BGP update has private $ASes^{30}$ in the AS path, this option will remove the private AS numbers.
-Note that it will not work if there are private and public ASes in the AS path - so this option cannot be used in the case where a network is using a private AS for its BGP, yet providing transit to the public Internet (this is considered a configuration error).
+If the BGP update has private ASes in the AS path, this option will remove the private AS numbers.
+Note that it will not work if there are private and public ASes in the AS path - so this option cannot be used in the case where a network is using a private AS for its BGP, yet providing transit to the public Internet.
 Note that in the case of BGP confederations, the private AS will be removed so long as the private AS appears after (and outside) the confederation portion of the AS path.
-It should be noted that this command can only be used for eBGP peers - it has no effect for iBGP peers.
+Finally, this command can only be used for eBGP peers - it has no effect for iBGP peers.